jeremytammik/tbc/a/2029_check_context.md

 the [APS Toolkit](https://github.com/chuongmep/aps-toolkit):

 > I am excited to announce a significant development in data interaction and retrieval processes using Autodesk Platform Services from Autodesk.
 Today, I am officially releasing the first version of a toolkit designed to facilitate data access, aiming to support AI processes, Data Analysts, LLM, and explore the boundaries where APS may fall short in providing for end-users.
-This toolkit is open-source, ensuring accessibility to all engineers, BIM developers, and data scientists.
+This toolkit is open source, ensuring accessibility to all engineers, BIM developers, and data scientists.
 I am actively working on refining it further.
 Please feel free to provide any feedback in the comments below this post, and I will consider all suggestions.

 [APS Toolkit](https://github.com/chuongmep/aps-toolkit) empowers you to explore the Autodesk Platform Services APS.
 It's built on top of [Autodesk.Forge](https://www.nuget.org/packages/Autodesk.Forge/)